 To be eligible to apply for the program, participants must be at least 18 years old.
 Other desirable characteristics in a candidate include the ability to work well with groups, timeliness, and being detail-oriented.
 Participants from ALL backgrounds are welcome and encouraged to apply.

 Characteristics of Successful Candidates: GIL Participants should be individuals who have a passion for serving others and being a voice for change in their community.
 Successful candidates are able to identify sources of conflict or areas of development within an environment and apply critical thinking to these situations.
 Past participants have demonstrated time management skills, are detail-oriented, work efficiently within groups, and are committed to the program and their group project members.
 Participants should have prior volunteer and/or community engagement experience and a basic understanding of issues facing their community.

 The participation dues for the GALEO Institute for Leadership 2024 are as follows:

 Limited scholarships are available for 50% of the fee.
 Financial necessity will have to be documented and demonstrated.
 Please get in touch with Elizabeth Silva, firstname.lastname@example.org, for details.
 If a scholarship is granted, attendance to ALL sessions will be required, or the scholarship will be forfeited, and the recipient will have the pay the remainder of the dues.

 Participation dues are payable upon the commencement of the program.
-Payment in installments will be accepted upon approval by the Program Manager.
+Payment in installments will be accepted upon approval by the Director of Leadership Development.